 Analogue to digital switchover

-If you are currently a home alarm service user where you can get help from Rushcliffe Borough Council by pressing your pendant (help button), there will soon be some changes to the technology we use.
+If you are currently a Rushcliffe Borough Council home alarm service user we have started to upgrade the equipment we use.
 This will not affect how you access the 24hr emergency help from the Rushcliffe Borough Council’s monitoring provider Tunstall, but it will change some of the equipment you have.

 Why is the home alarm service changing?

 By December 2025 telephone companies in the UK are switching off analogue telephone services and replacing it with digital internet protocol (IP) technology.
 Around for decades, analogue lines are now harder to maintain making them less reliable.
 Currently, your home alarm device is connected to your analogue telephone line which is used to send the emergency calls to Tunstall.

 What are we doing to prepare for the switch over?

 We have now started our replacement programme to safely transition our service users over to digital technology.
 The transition will involve upgrading the current analogue equipment to a new digital alarm unit.
 The new digital alarm will not be connected to your analogue phone line.
 Instead, it will send emergency calls to Tunstall using 4G/3G/2G wireless technology or via an ethernet cable if you have a digital line.
 We aim to fully complete the migration by December 2025.